 Most snowblowers are happy to run 5W30 or 10W30.
 But oil type is important to snowblowers.
 Obviously, they are used in cold conditions, and using the wrong oil grade could cost you an engine.
 Oil, as you know, has a harder time flowing in colder temperatures.

 An engine needs protection at cold and warm temperatures.
 A thin oil is great for cold starts, the oil moves to where it’s needed, quickly.
 But as the engine warms, the oil gets even thinner, not great for engine protection.
 A heavier grade oil is better for higher engine temperatures and that’s why oil is blended.

 Blended oil, also known as multi-grade oil, is used in all snowblowers.
 5W30 or 10W30 are common types.
 The W means winter grade; the lower the number preceding the W, the thinner the oil.
 So, for example, 5W30 offers better cold start protection than 10W30, as 5W is thinner than 10W.

 How To Identify Low-Level Oil Cutout Switch

-Not all snowblowers have a low oil level cut out switch.
+As you know most snowblowers won’t have a low oil level cut-out switch.
 If your snowblower does, it will have a single wire sensor (typical) fitted towards the base of the oil pan.

 Check your owner’s manual or check the spec on the manufacturer’s website.